Get Who Cares

 The scope of the European Union’s antitrust investigation into Nvidia’s $54 billion bid for British chip designer, ARM appears to be broad.
 The probe will assess whether Nvidia’s acquisition could harm competition from semiconductor makers and attempt to determine if the introduction of ARM’s products modified in Nvidia’s image would tip markets and raise prices.

 The European Commission will consider whether other rivals are less capable of competing and whether that would lead to higher prices or lower quality products.
-It will also review how the deal might change access to “essential services,” such as chip production support, software platforms, and development tools.
+It will also analyze how the deal might change access to “essential services,” such as chip production support, software platforms, and development tools.

 The investigation is expected to reach a conclusion in February 2021, a delay that could significantly limit any plans Nvidia had for quickly integrating ARM into its business following the acquisition.
 In addition, there has been speculation that should the European Union’s investigation derail Nividia’s proposed deal, ARM may instead become part of Japanese technology giant SoftBank or US tech firm Intel.